Extended-Thunder/send-later/index.md

 Preferences
 ---------------------------

-You can get to the add-on's Preferences window in two ways:
+You can get to the add-on's preferences page in two ways:

 1. Click on "Send Later" in the status bar at the bottom of your main window and select "Send Later preferences" from the pop-up menu.
 The